New England Patriots: Logos and uniforms

-Logos
+Primary logos

 The Patriots original helmet logo was a simple tricorne hat, used only for the 1960 season.
 From 1961 to 1992, the Patriots used a logo of a Revolutionary War minuteman hiking a football.
 The Patriots wordmark logo during this time consisted of a western-style font.
 The minuteman logo became known as the "Pat Patriot" logo, which later became the name of the team's mascot.

 In 1979, the Patriots worked with NFL Properties to design a new, streamlined logo, to replace the complex Pat Patriot logo.
 The new logo featured the blue and white profile of a minuteman in a tricorne hat set against a flag showing three red stripes separated by two white stripes.
 Team owner Billy Sullivan decided to put the new logo up to a vote against Pat Patriot with the fans at the September 23 home game against the San Diego Chargers, using a sound level meter to judge the crowd's reaction.
 The new logo was decidedly rejected by the crowd in favor of Pat, and the concept was shelved.

 In 1993, a new logo was unveiled involving the gray face of a minuteman wearing a red, white and royal blue hat that begins as a tricorne and transitions into a flowing banner-like design.
 It became popularly known as the "Flying Elvis" due to many observing its resemblance to the profile of a young Elvis Presley.
 A new script logo was introduced as well in tandem with the "Flying Elvis", utilizing a cursive font.

 In 2000, the blue color used on the tricorne of the "Flying Elvis" as well as the outline of the cursive wordmark was switched from royal blue to nautical blue to coincide with the uniform change in the new millennium.

 On July 3, 2013, the Patriots unveiled a new wordmark to accompany the "Flying Elvis", which replaced the script of their previous cursive typeface with modernized block letters (colored in blue or white depending on the background), and modified the "Flying Elvis" to be underneath instead of flowing up-top.
 While appearing everywhere else, it was not applied on the uniforms until the 2015 season due to NFL uniform policies.